leighmcculloch/stellar-txsub-cli/stellar-peerinfo-cli/README.md

 Get peer information from the Stellar network via the peer-to-peer overlay protocol.

-Connects directly to stellar-core nodes, discovers peers recursively, and outputs peer information.
+Connects directly to stellar-core nodes, discovers peers recursively, and outputs peer information or a network graph.

 ## Example